Introduction:

 It is curious that John does not include any of the parables and stories Jesus told, nor the institution of baptism or holy communion (but see 6:54).
 Perhaps John omits holy communion because he sees the statement "I am the bread of life" as far too far-reaching to be summed up in a single ritual; Jesus is supposed to energise our entire lives.

 It is sometimes claimed that John's Last Supper discourse (John 13:31–17:26) is too long to have been said on one occasion, and must be concocted from a number of sayings.
-In fact it amounts to just under 3,000 words, and could have been delivered at 100 words per minute in half an hour.
+In fact it amounts to about 3,000 words, and could have been delivered at 100 words per minute in half an hour.

 © David Billin 2002–2024